tunafatih/Road-Free-Space-Segmentation-Internship-Project/README.md

 # Road Free Space Segmentation Internship Project
-This repository contains the detecting of freespace with semantic segmentation using PyTorch Before the start I want to explain what is freespace.
-Freespace is drivable area of highway.
+This repository contains the detecting of freespace with semantic segmentation using PyTorch.

 ## What is Freespace?